monome/docs/docs/modular/ansible/kria.md

 A "glyph" can be drawn in the right 8x8 quadrant as a visual cue as to what the preset is all about.
 This will be displayed when presets are selected for reading.

 It is possible to backup all your presets as part of the module's firmware; see [modular firmware updates](/docs/modular/update/).
-Ansible can also save and load presets directly to a USB disk, see [below](#usb-disk-mode).
+Ansible can also save and load presets directly to a USB disk, see [here](/docs/modular/ansible#usb-disk-mode).

 ### Teletype Clocking

-A channel of Kria can be set to be clocked from the Teletype command `KR.CLK x` (see below).
+A channel of Kria can be set to be clocked from the Teletype command `KR.CLK x` (see the Ansible + Teletype manual [here](/docs/modular/ansible/teletype)).

 To do so, press the *scale* key to enter scale view.
 The four keys at the top of the left column will enable or disable Teletype clocking for the relevant channel.
 When a channel is clocked by Teletype, it no longer responds to the master clock (set either internally or by an external clock connected to the `In 1`).